 According to the National Institute of Mental Health, ways to relieve and treat anxiety include:

 • Exercise: There is evidence that regular exercise can help people manage anxiety symptoms.
-This is especially so with high intensity exercise, although low intensity workouts can also help.
+High intensity exercise may be particularly beneficial, although low intensity workouts can also help.

-• Stopping or cutting down recreational substance misuse: People should limit or avoid smoking, caffeine, alcohol, and recreational drugs.
+• Avoiding recreational substance misuse: People should limit or avoid smoking, caffeine, alcohol, and recreational drugs.

-• Psychotherapy: Several different psychotherapy and counseling options can be effective in treating anxiety, including cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
+• Psychotherapy: Psychotherapy and counseling can be effective in treating anxiety.
+Examples include cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).

-• Meditation and other relaxation techniques: A person may also find relaxation and meditation techniques helpful in relieving anxiety.
+• Meditation and other relaxation techniques: Relaxation and meditation techniques may be helpful in relieving anxiety.
 Examples include yoga and mindfulness.

-• Joining a support group: Some people may find it helpful to join a support group, where they can share experiences and build a network with other people with anxiety.
+• Joining a support group: Some people may find it helpful to join a support group, where they can share experiences with other people with anxiety.

 Learn more about treatments for anxiety.